lisiyuan656/Speaker-Recognizer/README.md

 # CSE5522-project
-We are working on a voice-based gender identifying system for Class Project
+We are working on a speaker-recognizer system